SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/01-HTTP-Overview.md

 The first line, `HTTP/1.1 200 OK`, is called a **response status line**.

-It holds the server response **status code**, which tells us if the request is completed.
+It holds the server response **status code**, which tells us if the request has been completed.

 After the **response line** is the **header**, which holds information about the server.